Soka Gakkai International

 It was in this context that Nichiren (1222–82), the founder of the Buddhism practiced by members of the SGI, lived.
 After long study of the various Buddhist teachings, he began to vigorously refute those doctrines that he saw deviated from the life-affirming teachings of the Lotus Sutra.
 He continued to do this in the face of severe persecution from the established powers, out of his conviction that misguided philosophies which encouraged passivity and a sense of human powerlessness were the primary cause of suffering and social discord.

-related article Good and Evil The Buddhist understanding is that good and evil are innate, inseparable aspects of life.
-This view makes it impossible to label a particular individual or group as "good" or "evil."
+related article Courage What may to one person seem a simple problem may be experienced by another as overwhelming and insurmountable.
+But the process of summoning up the courage required to take action is always the same regardless of how seemingly big or small the challenge.
 The portrayals of Nichiren’s famously impassioned efforts have sometimes obscured the fact that shakubuku is first and foremost about open dialogue.
 Nichiren always remained committed to dialogue, declaring, “So long as persons of wisdom do not prove my teachings to be false, I will never yield.”
 His opponents, refusing to risk debate, instead plotted his persecution.

 The Lotus Sutra itself provides a model for shakubuku in the person of Bodhisattva Never Disparaging, who would bow deeply before each person he encountered, telling them he deeply revered them because they possessed the Buddha nature.
 His actions, however, were initially met with ridicule and aggression.
 Directly addressing the Buddha nature of others, what Bodhisattva Never Disparaging ultimately refuted in the people he encountered was their limited view of themselves.